Hijacking Justice 2007

 In the last 10 years, WMC has spent millions of dollars mostly on secret electioneering activities known as phony issue ads in legislative races, the 2002 and 2006 races for governor and the 2006 attorney general race.

-WMC spent about $2.2 million in February and March 2007 on electioneering activities to support candidate Annette Ziegler in her successful bid for a State Supreme Court Seat.
+The Democracy Campaign estimated WMC spent about $2.2 million in the 2007 spring Supreme Court race on electioneering activities to support candidate Annette Ziegler in her successful bid.
 Ziegler faced Madison attorney Linda Clifford.
+But the state's largest business group later said in a 2013 message to its members that it spent $2.5 million in the Ziegler-Clifford race.

 WMC disguised its real priorities in the race with television commercials, automated telephone calls and postcard mailings that promoted Ziegler as the best candidate for public safety reasons.
 But the group really cares about having judges, as well as elected officials in other branches of state and local government who will make decisions favorable to the business community.